 - The host destination pays a project management and licensing fee that pays for our staff member’s coordination time with the local meeting planner.
 Remember, we are a non-profit organization and our sources of revenue are limited and we have found this to be the fairest way to give the Summit in your area the attention it deserves.

-- We require that the host destination sponsors the current World Food Travel Summit and/or World Food Travel Association at least two years in advance to build excitement and awareness for the future Summit in your destination.
+- A host destination must sponsor the World Food Travel Summit taking place at least two years in advance to build excitement and awareness for the future Summit in your destination.

 - We avoid arranging conferences during the host destination’s high tourist season.

 - We are sorry but rural destinations, many of which offer amazing food and drink experiences, are unsuitable for our needs for a variety of reasons.
 However rural destinations may be considered for regional tours as part of a conference in a nearby city.